bpg/terraform-provider-proxmox/README.md

 Tests are limited to regression tests, ensuring backwards compatibility.

+A limited number of acceptance tests are available in the `proxmoxtf/test` directory, mostly for "new" functionality implemented using the Terraform Provider Framework.
+These tests are not run by default, as they require a Proxmox VE environment to be available.
+They can be run using `make testacc`, the Proxmox connection can be configured using environment variables, see provider documentation for details.

 ## Deploying the example resources

-There are number of TF examples in the `examples` directory, which can be used to deploy a Container, VM, or other Proxmox resources on your test Proxmox cluster.
-The following assumptions are made about the test Proxmox cluster:
+There are number of TF examples in the `example` directory, which can be used to deploy a Container, VM, or other Proxmox resources on your test Proxmox environment.
+The following assumptions are made about the test environment:

 - It has one node named `pve`
 - The node has local storages named `local` and `local-lvm`